RotemMayo/NAF/README.md

 # NAF
+This is not the original NAF Repo!
+All credit goes to https://github.com/CW-Huang.

+Original docs:
 Experiments for the Neural Autoregressive Flows paper

 This repo depends on another library for pytorch modules: https://github.com/CW-Huang/torchkit

 To download datasets, please modify L21-24 of `download_datasets.py`.